FAQ

 These are some of the most-common questions we get.
 We know that loans are complex and sometimes challenging to understand.
 We're here to help dispel confusion and fear about loans.

-What is the difference between a Fixed rate loan and an Adjustable Rate Mortgage (ARM)?
+What is the difference between a Fixed rate and an Adjustable rate mortgage?

 How can your payment change with an Adjustable Rate Mortgage?